Louis Belleau, M.A. — Founding Researcher, Psygaia

 Discovery call

 A free 30-minute conversation to meet each other and feel into whether there is resonance.
-There is no obligation and no pitch — the call is genuinely exploratory.
+There is no obligation and no pitch.
+The call is genuinely exploratory.
 Most people find it useful regardless of what follows, simply from the act of speaking honestly about what they are carrying.

 2